 Q1: Does the car fit my requirements?

-The majority of the car buyers make a decision based solely on the appearance or brand of the car.
+The majority of car buyers make a decision based solely on the appearance or brand of the car.
 They buy a car that looks good on the outer side and fails to recognize their long-term needs and lifestyle changes.

 Q2: Where was it purchased from?

 You have to be a little more aware in case the car was bought at an auction.
-Double-check if the vehicle has ever been inspected by a specialized mechanic since then and duly fixed by him to avoid all future problems.
+Double-check if the vehicle has ever been inspected by a specialized mechanic since then and duly fixed by him to avoid future problems.

 Q3: What are the prominent features?

 Depending upon where you live and where you drive, you need to consider the car type with the technology you want.
 You may need a four-wheel-drive or other advanced safety system but keep in mind that you will be paying for every little add-on in the vehicle.

 Besides, there may be different terms for features by different automakers.
 So, it is recommended to get clarity on them to avoid any buying mistakes.

 Warranty is another critical factor to consider when buying a car.
 It shows how much trust the automaker has in the quality of the vehicle.
 However, you have to know what a vehicle’s warranty covers before buying.

 That way, you wouldn’t have to bear or get surprised by the unwanted repair costs till warranty coverage is valid.